Summary

 Once you have created your trigger, click Edit Actions to view and add your Actions.

-When adding an action, you’ll see a similar form to when you completed adding a Trigger.
+When adding an action, you’ll see a form similar to the one you used when you completed adding a Trigger.
 You will be asked what type of action you want to add and then shown options based on that type of action.

 Some exciting action options include being able to email all accounts assigned to a specific level using our trigger filters, or our most recent addition to actions is to 'Assign a Check-in form' via actions.